mrwormhole/mrwormhole.github.io/content/posts/sql-turing-completeness.md

 - Increment or decrement the position according to move direction (which is also indicated in the transition rule)
 - Finally, return new state, the modified tape, the new position and the halted status

-The reason why we use a function over procedure is obvious one, we need to return halted status and other return parameters since they will be used in a loop to determine the halting point.
+The reason why we use a function over procedure is an obvious one, we need to return halted status and other return parameters since they will be used in a loop to determine the halting point.

 ```sql
 -- run_step executes a single step of machine